๐Ÿ‘‰๐Ÿป Break Free from Traumaโ€”Explore the Holistic Trauma Resetโ„ข

 EMDR was developed specifically to help trauma survivors!

-EMDR involves a structured, eight-phase treatment approach that includes both cognitive and sensory elements.
-During therapy sessions, individuals are asked to focus on a traumatic memory or event while following a therapist’s hand movements or other sensory input, such as sounds or taps.
+EMDR involves a structured, eight-phase treatment approach with cognitive and sensory elements.
+During therapy sessions, you are asked to focus on a traumatic memory or event while following a therapist’s hand movements or other sensory input, such as sounds or taps.

-The theory behind EMDR is that eye movements and other sensory inputs can help individuals process traumatic memories in a different way, reducing the intensity of negative emotions and beliefs associated with the event.
+The theory behind EMDR is that eye movements and other sensory inputs can help you process traumatic memories in a new way, reducing the intensity of negative emotions and beliefs associated with the event.

 Does EMDR work for trauma survivors?